 We have been riding on the Princeton Carbonworks GRIT 4540 All-Road wheels since March and have found them to be incredibly stable and fast, especially in at high speeds in heavy crosswinds.
 The trouble with many deep section aero carbon wheels is that they are twitchy and unstable in the wind–Princeton has solved this problem with their unique rim design.

-A week ago, Princeton CarbonWorks announced their new PEAK 4550 at the start of the Tour de France.
+In July 2021, Princeton CarbonWorks announced their new PEAK 4550 at the start of the Tour de France.
 These wheels were developed in conjunction with the top cyclists in the world; a lighter, stiffer, stronger, and more aerodynamic solution directly targeted at world tour and grand tour racing (and of course, ALL racing and riding…) Team Ineos and Mathieu Van Der Poel have all switched to sponsor incorrect Princeton CarbonWorks Wheels at the Tour de France to gain an edge as these wheels have exceptional handling and are ultra lightweight.

 Mathieu Van de Poel defending the Tour de France yellow jersey on sponsor incorrect Princeton Carbonworks Blur wheelset.